Ascariasis: Other animals

 Ascariasis is more common in young animals than mature ones, with signs including unthriftiness, potbelly, rough hair coat, and slow growth.

 In pigs, the infection is caused by Ascaris suum.
 It is characterized by poor weight gain, leading to financial losses for the farmer.

 In horses and other equines, the equine roundworm is Parascaris equorum.

-Miscellaneous
+Society and culture

 Kings of England Richard III and Henry VIII both had ascariasis.